articles

 While southern fruit was fresh and delicious, fruit from the North was ridiculously expensive and usually not fresh.
 We still have access to relatively fresh fruit from the south now, but can also buy fresh blueberries when they are in season in the Northeast (ok, this one is more a south/north difference than a big city/small town one, getting a little carried away by the availability of affordable fresh blueberries here).

 On one of the strolls through my neighborhood in Shenzhen, I saw half a pig being transported on the back of a motorcycle without any cover.
-The pic had turned a blue-ish color and was transported through the polluted city during the worst heat of the day.
-For almost two years after that incident I couldn’t eat any meat.
+The pig had turned a blue-ish color and was transported through the polluted city during the worst heat of the day.
+For almost two years after that incident, I couldn’t eat any meat.
 I still only rarely eat pork in China, but we now have access to adequately priced good quality beef from the grasslands of Inner Mongolia that is four times cheaper than in Shenzhen.
 Part of the reason must be transport costs, but I’m sure this kind of meat is also much more expensive in relatively closer metropolises like Beijing.

-3. Shorter distances
+3. Shorter Distances

 Getting from A to B is a real hassle in big cities.
 Not only might it occupy most of your free time, squeezing in that subway or bus with 1000s of other people is quite uncomfortable.
 Being stuck in a traffic jam when the only thing you want to do is enjoy the rest of the evening at home is also not fun.
 Going to the movies when the trip will take longer than the movie itself, well, you’ll probably think twice about going.